rawsrc/PDOPlusPlus/README.md

 If you're familiar with the SQL transactions theory, the functions are well named and easy to understand.

 ### **LOCK THE TYPE OF THE INJECTED VALUE**
-Since the v3.1.1, you can once for all define and lock simultaneously the type of the variable for a every injector.
+Since the v3.1.1, you can once for all define and lock simultaneously the type of the variable for every injector.
 ```php
 $ppp = new PPP();
 $in  = $ppp->injectorInByVal('int');